 Both had seen seen marvels such as the Roman Coliseum and the Giza pyramids but what they found in the Central American jungle was truly unexpected.
 After journeying over two thousand miles from New York and slogging through the wet and mud of the Yucatan, Catherwood and Stephens looked upon an incredibly massive stone wall at Copan.

 “The enormity of the wall in front of them took their breath away” (Ibid, page 59).

 Carlsen explains it rose over a hundred feet!
 Upon closer inspection, the two men were amazed further to find the wall constructed of well-cut stone.
 Copan would turn out to be a large city complete with altars, amphitheaters, pyramids and palaces.
 Catherwood and Stephens would find giant monuments and intricate skillfully-carved stela.
-Like the Egyptian pyramids from Giza to Memphis, the archaeological site at Copan is considered a UNESCO world heritage center today.
+Like the Egyptian pyramids from Giza to Memphis, the archaeological site at Copan is an UNESCO world heritage center today.

 To see ruins in the America’s that were equal in craft, size and scope to those of ancient Egypt or Rome was astounding to men of Catherwood and Stephens time.
 It was not long before Stephens realized that these places were not built by foreigners or an advanced Atlantean race but by the native Mayan people of the Yucatan.

 They would go on to “find”, describe and draw several other Mayan cities such as Palenque, Tulum and Mayapan.
 Illness, exteme heat and discomfort would dog their every step.
 Nevertheless, the two men would introduce these incredible and seemingly improbable ruins to the world.